Derpez/Example-Bootstrap-Website/README.md

 # Example-Bootstrap-Website

-An template / example for a website made with Bootstrap.
+A template / example for a website made with Bootstrap.

 To use just go into the "index.html" file and edit all of the things you want to change such as: